frida/frida-website/_i18n/en/_posts/2024-05-31-frida-16-3-0-released.markdown

-It didn't take us long to find private APIs that would allow us to determine the device-side address inside Apple's tunnel, and also create a so-called “assertion” so that tunnel is kept open for as long as we need it.
+It didn't take us long to find private APIs that would allow us to determine the device-side address inside Apple's tunnel, and also create a so-called “assertion” so that the tunnel is kept open for as long as we need it.
 But the part we couldn't figure out was how to discover the device-side RSD port inside the tunnel.

 We knew that `remotepairingd`, running as the local user, knows the RSD port, but we couldn't find a way to get it to tell us what it is.
 After lots of